-- adverse economic or real estate developments, either nationally or in the markets in which our properties are located; - our failure to develop the properties in our development pipeline successfully, on the anticipated timeline, or at the anticipated costs; - our failure to generate sufficient cash flows to service our outstanding indebtedness; - defaults on, early terminations of, or non-renewal of leases by tenants, including significant tenants; - bankruptcy or insolvency of a significant tenant or a substantial number of smaller tenants; - difficulties in identifying or completing development, acquisition, or disposition opportunities; - our failure to successfully operate developed and acquired properties; - our failure to generate income in our general contracting and real estate services segment in amounts that we anticipate; - fluctuations in interest rates and increased operating costs; - our failure to obtain necessary outside financing on favorable terms or at all; - our inability to extend the maturity of or refinance existing debt or comply with the financial covenants in the agreements that govern our existing debt; - financial market fluctuations; - risks that affect the general retail environment or the market for office properties or multifamily units; - the competitive environment in which we operate; - decreased rental rates or increased vacancy rates; - conflicts of interests with our officers and directors; - lack or insufficient amounts of insurance;
+- adverse economic or real estate developments, either nationally or in the markets in which our properties are located; - our failure to develop the properties in our development pipeline successfully, on the anticipated timeline, or at the anticipated costs; - our failure to generate sufficient cash flows to service our outstanding indebtedness; - defaults on, early terminations of, or non-renewal of leases by tenants, including significant tenants; - bankruptcy or insolvency of a significant tenant or a substantial number of smaller tenants; - the inability of one or more mezzanine loan borrowers to repay mezzanine loans according to their contractual terms; - difficulties in identifying or completing development, acquisition, or disposition opportunities; - our failure to successfully operate developed and acquired properties; - our failure to generate income in our general contracting and real estate services segment in amounts that we anticipate; - fluctuations in interest rates and increased operating costs; - our failure to obtain necessary outside financing on favorable terms or at all; - our inability to extend the maturity of or refinance existing debt or comply with the financial covenants in the agreements that govern our existing debt; - financial market fluctuations; - · risks that affect the general retail environment or the market for office properties or multifamily units;

+- the competitive environment in which we operate; - decreased rental rates or increased vacancy rates;

-- environmental uncertainties and risks related to adverse weather conditions and natural disasters; - other factors affecting the real estate industry generally; - our failure to maintain our qualification as a real estate investment trust ("REIT") for U.S. federal income tax purposes; - limitations imposed on our business and our ability to satisfy complex rules in order for us to maintain our qualification as a REIT for U.S. federal income tax purposes; - changes in governmental regulations or interpretations thereof, such as real estate and zoning laws and increases in real property tax rates and taxation of REITs: and - potential negative impacts from the recent changes to the U.S. tax laws.
+- conflicts of interests with our officers and directors; - lack or insufficient amounts of insurance: - environmental uncertainties and risks related to adverse weather conditions and natural disasters; - other factors affecting the real estate industry generally; - our failure to maintain our qualification as a real estate investment trust ("REIT") for U.S. federal income tax purposes; - limitations imposed on our business and our ability to satisfy complex rules in order for us to maintain our qualification as a REIT for U.S. federal income tax purposes; - changes in governmental regulations or interpretations thereof, such as real estate and zoning laws and increases in real property tax rates and taxation of REITs; and - potential negative impacts from the recent changes to the U.S. tax laws.